rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

-#### 6.13.3.3	Configuring the Integration Hub for Use with Kubernetes
+#### 6.13.3.3	Installing the Integration Hub for Use with Kubernetes

 The Integration Hub should be installed after the Intel SecL CRDs have already been installed on the Kubernetes Master.
 If the Hub has already been installed without an available tenant endpoint, the isntaller can simply b rerun with a modified ihub.env answer file containing the required tenant variables.